-Congratulations on the purchase of your new RV.
+Congratulations on the purchase of your new Coachmen RV.
 We sincerely thank you for choosing our product.
-To help you enjoy your new RV, you'll find in this owner's manual many useful tips for camping trips as well as basic operation and maintenance information for your RV's systems and appliances.
+To help you enjoy it, you'll find in this owner's manual many useful tips for camping trips as well as basic operation and maintenance information for your RV's systems and appliances.

 TRY A SHORT TRIP FIRST.
-The experience you'll gain from this will help make your future RVing more enjoyable.
+The experience you will gain from this will help make your future RVing more enjoyable.